!! Be Blessed and Nothing Less !!

 As the day started for the betrothed, well, it was somewhat similar to the previous years.
 Yet, as the day unfolded the weight of the event became more evident.
 The excitement of the day was rivaled by the uncertainty of the unknown, even so, the rehearsals proved to be effective and the wedding was realized according to the intended purpose of the parents.
 The consummation of the marriage ushered Ishsha and Ish into the greater purpose and realization of what the twenty years of pre-anniversaries had been preparing them for.

-Just as the wedding day for the betrothed started-out just like any other day (in the analogy), so Israel as a whole was unaware of Yahoshua’s birth and the initiation of His ministry.
-As His ministry progressed, He attempted to explain the significance of His ministry, but for the most part He was met with the uncertainty of the unknown that overshadowed most individuals, including His own disciples.
+Just as the wedding day for the betrothed started-out like any other day (in the analogy), so Israel as a whole was unaware of Yahoshua’s birth and the initiation of His ministry in first-century Israel.
 As the fulfillment of the wedding came to pass and the marriage was realized (experienced), the bride and groom were able to, now, appreciate the preparation and intended purpose of the appointed day that their parents had diligently prepared for them.
-So it was, for the disciples in first-century Israel, Yahoshua’s sacrifice (Passover) shook the disciples to the core of their being and at that point they didn’t realize that His sacrifice would set-in-motion the other Appointed-Times.
-When the disciples witnessed the resurrected entity of Yahoshua (FirstFruits) and experienced the infilling of the Holy Spirit on the Day of Pentecost (Feast of Weeks), no doubt they would have connected these events to the corresponding days of the Appointed-Times that Israel had celebrated for centuries.
-The disciples experienced the first four Appointed-Times in just over fifty days and they surely would have been rejoicing as they began to comprehend the greater purpose and realization of what the history of Israel and the pre-anniversaries (Appointed-Times) had been preparing them for; yep, what a rehearsal.
+So it was, for the disciples in first-century Israel, Yahoshua’s sacrifice (Passover) shook the disciples to the core of their being and at that point they didn’t realize that His sacrifice would set-in-motion the sequential pattern of the remaining Appointed-Times.
+When the disciples witnessed the resurrected entity of Yahoshua (FirstFruits) and experienced the infilling of the Holy Spirit on the Day of Pentecost (Feast of Weeks), it would only be a matter of time, possibly immediately, before they would have connected these events to the corresponding days of the Appointed-Times that Israel had celebrated for centuries.
+The disciples experienced the first four Appointed-Times in just over fifty days and their excitement no doubt increased as they began to comprehend the greater purpose and realization of what the history of Israel and the pre-anniversaries (Appointed-Times) had been preparing them for, what a rehearsal!
 This awareness opened their minds to the purpose of Yahoshua’s ministry which YHWH had deliberately concealed in the Scripture.
-This new understanding was reflected in the writings of the New Covenant letters as they quoted many verses from the Scripture in order to validate the revelation of Yahoshua, the Gospel of YHWH.
+This ordained understanding was reflected in the writings of the ‘New Covenant’ letters as they quoted many verses from the Scripture (Torah) in order to validate the revelation of Yahoshua, the mystery of the Gospel.

 As the new-ness of the situation occupied their minds, there was a very sobering, yet profound and gratifying aspect of the marriage that filled their hearts.
 Now that the marriage had been consummated, Ishsha and Ish could never return to or entreat the appointed-time as they had done in the past, it would be impossible to do so.
 They would no longer be meeting once a year to simply celebrate their birthday and stir-up the hope concerning their future with one another.
 This was a big step, this is the real thing.
 The daily interaction was demanding and overwhelming in many ways, yet very fulfilling and rewarding overall.
 The relationship transformed their lives beyond the imagination and anticipation of their youthful dreams.
 As their minds received the revelation and their hearts embraced the emotion of the event, they came to greatly appreciate the insight and preparation that their parents had exercised during the entire development of their lives.
 Although their birthday celebration would still be acknowledged on the appointed day, the preeminence of the day would be to commemorate, each year, the realization of the daily relationship and the children that their marriage had bestowed to them.
 Yes, a yearly reminder of honor and respect for the event that set in motion the daily relationship that would continually challenge and transform their lives.